1926 Haskell Indians football team

-Other key players included tackle and team captain Tom Stidham, tackle Theodore "Tiny" Roebuck, center Albert Hawley, quarterback Egbert Ward, and halfbacks George Levi and Elijah Smith.
+Other key players included tackle and team captain Tom Stidham, All-American tackle Theodore "Tiny" Roebuck, center Albert Hawley, end Joe Pappio, quarterback Egbert Ward, and halfbacks George Levi and Elijah Smith.

 Prior to the 1926 season, Haskell built its own football stadium, Haskell Memorial Stadium, at a cost of approximately $200,000.
 On October 30, the stadium was formally dedicated with a 36–0 victory over Bucknell.

 On December 15, prior to the Rose Bowl, Haskell had a scrimmage with Stanford's second team and won, scoring four touchdowns to Stanford's three.